brunafachinetti/100-days-of-code/log.md

 * Thoughts: Excited to see that I'm not a complete beginner anymore!
 Maybe I could even have take the more difficult path that they had.
 Very cool to see the evolution :)

+### Day 33: 18th Aug, 2020

+* Today's Progress: All these days without log in here doesn't mean I didn't code!
+Au contraire!
+I spent a lot of time learning new things in JS and accomplished two things:
+I made a full game with JS!
+Freaking awesome hahahahaha and I finished Javascript Basic Course from cursoemvideo.
+Awesome too!

+* Thoughts: Didn't finish Rocketseat NLW cause the lessons were too easy and the other track they had was too hard.
+I spent some time with the apps too, Sololearn and Grasshopper but Sololearn still my favorite.
+That is it for today!